autonity/docs.autonity.org/oracle/run-oracle/index.md

    - `plugin.dir` is the path to the directory containing the built data plugins.
    - `plugin.conf` is the path to the plugins YAML configuration file `plugins-conf.yml` (defaults to `./plugins-conf.yml`).

-   An example configuration could be:
+   An example configuration for an oracle server binary could be:

    ```
    tip 1